commfish/SE_crab_assessments/README.md

 Run through the script and check the outputs

-5. Run the Juneau CSA model, using the outputs from the Juneau.R and personal_use.R scripts SE_crab_assessments/CSA excel/Juneau 2023 new weightin
+5. Run the Juneau CSA model, using the outputs from the Juneau.R and personal_use.R scripts SE_crab_assessments/CSA excel/Juneau 2023 new weighting
+- note: most recent modle is Juneau 2025 CPUE fix exce; (and Juneau 2024 CPUE fix, accordingly)

-5. ALT -  run the Juneau CSA RTMB model, using R and necessary imputs
+5.1 ALT -  run the Juneau CSA RTMB model, using R and necessary imputs

+6. Update the biomass file (SE_crab_assessments/data/rkc/biomass.csv) with the estimates from the Juneau CSA model

 ## How to run the assessment - all other areas